 FOR THE COURT AUTOMATION COMPONENT OF THE QUALITY OF JUDICIAL PROCESSES INDEX, DOES THE FEATURE NEED TO BE USED BY THE MAJORITY OF COURT USERS FOR THE ECONOMY TO RECEIVE A POINT?

 No, a point is awarded regardless of the percentage of users, as long as no additional in-person interactions are required, and local experts have used it enough to be able to confirm that it is fully functional.

 The index covers arbitration and mediation/conciliation.
-For the purposes of this index, arbitration is defined as a process in which the parties agree to submit their dispute to an independent arbitrator or arbitral tribunal, which issues a final and binding decision.
+For this index, arbitration is defined as a process in which the parties agree to submit their dispute to an independent arbitrator or arbitral tribunal, which issues a final and binding decision.
 Mediation and conciliation are terms used interchangeably and refer to a process in which the parties ask a third person to assist them in reaching an amicable settlement of their dispute.

-Both.
+The enforcing contracts indicators record both the law and the practice.
 The sub-indicators on time and cost measure the practice on the ground.
 Essentially, they measure how long it will take and how much it will cost, in practice, to resolve a dispute comparable to the standardized case study.
 The team also looks at the applicable rules of civil procedure to see if there are any time limits mandated by law, but the practice will be kept into consideration if the two differ.
 As to the quality of judicial processes index, both law and practice are taken into account.
 For example, the law is used to determine whether there are any mandated time limits or rules on adjournments, but the practice is used to determine whether such rules are respected in more than 50% of cases.